 Every interviewee who has ever sat down with an employer during an interview has been asked “what is your biggest weakness?”, and many find it very frustrating.
 Why ask the question if the employer knows they are very likely to get a fake answer like, “I’m too much of perfectionist”?
 Well, believe it or not, your employer is actually paying more attention to how you answer the question than what your actual answer is.
-In this guide we’ll show you have having a public speaking weakness could be the best way to get around this challenging question.
+In this guide, we’ll show you how having a public speaking weakness could be the best way to get around this challenging question.

 Check out some of our interview guides to get a better understanding of how the way you respond could be more important than the actual answer itself.

 To learn more, check out our free interview guides on:

 There are multiple techniques that individuals use to try and appeal to their employer when asked this question and truth is, it usually does not work.
 Here is a list of techniques you want to avoid:

 - Spin a negative into a positive – Saying things like “sometimes I think I am too much of a perfectionist”, is advised by a lot of interview guides to try and turn the biggest weakness of the individual into something that is desired by the employer.
 There are many things wrong with this technique.
 First off, it does not make you stand out because a lot of interviewees attempt this technique.
 Secondly, the employer is smarter than you think, they can see right through what you are trying to do and that usually does not bode well for the rest of the interview.

 - Deny having any weaknesses – This is more uncommon among interviewees but there are still a substantial amount that use this technique.
 This answer is usually given when candidates get nervous during an interview and are afraid of saying something wrong.
 This answer also gives the impression that you are hiding something so it is best to avoid using this technique even though some interviewees believe it makes them seem like a perfect candidate.
 Noone is perfect.